- Members’ Area

 Validation of Ambra-1 and Loricrin as prognostic biomarkers for the early detection of high risk melanomas

 This is a technical overview of the Newcastle University research group’s project that has been selected for funding by Melanoma Focus within the charity’s Patient Impact Programme.
-For further information about the award click here.

 This study aims to validate the immunohistochemical expression of epidermal Ambra-1 and loricrin in a statistically powered cohort of primary melanomas as biomarkers to identify high risk tumours currently mis-diagnosed in terms of disease prognosis under current AJCC staging criteria.